MamunIssacProton/CrunchiVote/readme.md

 ### That's all you need to do the setup on this updated version

+## To run the backend api using bash sript, run
+`bash start_backend.sh`

+ `http://localhost:5254/swagger/index.html` to see all available endpoints.
+ ##

+ ### make sure you've created a user to perform comment and vote on a article. you can get the user signup api endpoint from available api endpoints on swagger ui

+## To run the frontend  api using bash sript, run
+`bash start_frontend.sh`

+### you can choose git bash for the bash script terminal if you are facing any issues running the script.
 <!--
 or use visual studio code docker plugin to do docker-compose-up operation